OUR SECURITY POLICY

 The majority of the personal data we process relies on a main agreement between us and the company you are associated with, either as an employee or as part of a larger supply chain.

-In cases were no such main agreement exists the processing is based on the performance of contract that either your request for a quotation or order confirmation constitutes and your approval of our terms of service with associated information regarding processing of your personal data.
+In cases were no such main agreement exists processing is based on the performance of a contract that either your request for a quotation or order confirmation constitutes, and your approval of our terms of service with associated information regarding processing of your personal data.

 The personal data we need from you to be able to fulfill our obligations towards you may include: your name, email address, telephone number, company address, delivery address, invoice address, home address, the company you are associated with and information about which department or cost center you belong to.

 We will retain your information if there is an active main agreement between us and the company to which you are associated.